wwmoraes/site/content/posts/lua-metatables-introduction/index.md

 Beautiful.
 I'll dive into the colon operator on a separate post later on.

-{{< admonition note >}}
+> [!note]

-The example above is a rather naive implementation to keep it simple.
-It doesn't prevent direct CRUD operations, non-numerical or out-of-order keys.
+> The example above is a rather naive implementation to keep it simple.
+It doesn't
+> prevent direct CRUD operations, non-numerical or out-of-order keys.
+>

-Another reason is that Lua by design is extensible.
-That means it doesn't provide as many ways to lock down tables as it offers to extend them.
-That doesn't mean you can't make things harder to tamper.
-You can set the `__newindex` and `__index` functions to block assignment and retrieval.
-In this case, both `push` and `pull` methods must use `rawset` and `rawget` to bypass them.
+> Another reason is that Lua by design is extensible.
+That means it doesn't
+> provide as many ways to lock down tables as it offers to extend them.
+That
+> doesn't mean you can't make things harder to tamper.
+You can set the `__newindex`
+> and `__index` functions to block assignment and retrieval.
+In this case, both
+> `push` and `pull` methods must use `rawset` and `rawget` to bypass them.
+>

-If you have a strong need to enforce data integrity then you should consider using an `userdata` value.
+> If you have a strong need to enforce data integrity then you should consider
+> using an `userdata` value.
 You can define them using the C API.

-{{< /admonition >}}

 ## Conclusion